bokkypoobah/TheDAOVoter/README.md

 This script will run in Linux, should run on Mac OS/X and may run on Windows using one of the Perl distributions including Cygwin and Active State Perl.

+## How Does This Work
+This script calls the `geth` with the `attach` option, running the Go Ethereum JavaScript API to query the Ethereum blockchain.
+If you want to see the exact commands, add the option `--verbose` to `theDAOVoter`'s command line and all the executions will be revealed.

 ## Sample
 You can then run `$HOME/bin/theDAOVoter`.
 Following are some sample uses of this script with results.
 Add the parameter `--verbose` if you want to see exactly what `theDAOVoter` is doing.